icewolfz/jiMUD/docs/codeeditor.md

 - Formatting and indention system for making code easier and more standard
 - Side by side file views for up to 3 files, just drag and drop to layout how how you want to view files, with restore state on reopen if `Remember open files on reload` turned on
 - Diff file with original file if changed or local file
-- Diff file with remote file, does not cache to allow you to test againest any file as needed
+- Diff file with remote file, does not cache to allow you to test against any file as needed
 - Remote testing, allows you to test a local file in its remote location, if no remote data it will allow you to browse to the remote file location
 - Remote caching, will cache remote file data in %appdata%\jiMUD\editor to allow local files to be linked to remote files
 - Clear remote data in code preference dialog or deleting the files in %appdata%\jiMUD\editor